Repair Roland MC-4 Microcomposer Reparatur3. November 2019

 All potentiometer worked much better, let's say worked great after refurbishing.
-While I am in here I took the change to replace the electrolytic capacitors on the from panel.
-Customer also wanted me to replace these old electrolytic capacitors on the psu board...
+While I am in here I took the change to replace the electrolytic capacitors on the from panel and on the psu board.

 Now that I had the keyboard, switches and potentiometer cleaned I found out that the synth came back to life and sounds could be edited in manual mode.
 But some voices were detuned.
 While trying to adjust the tuning I found out that the red dip switch was corroed too so I had to replace it too.
 Now I could tuned the voice cards.
 There still was the problem that I could not load the factory sounds.
 I replaced some components in that circuit with nos and now that I could load the 120 patches it sounds just great to my ears (remember, I like club music ;)

 There are lethal voltage exposed in electronic devices.
 Unless you know what you are doing, don’t try this.
 If you following along, you doing so at your own risk.